Italian prosecutors drop inquiry into former Vatican bank chief

-ROME Italian prosecutors have dropped inquiries into the Vatican bank's former president, Ettore Gotti Tedeschi, after concluding a money laundering investigation that did implicate two of his juniors, judicial sources said on Saturday.
+ROME Italian prosecutors have dropped inquiries into the Vatican bank's former president Ettore Gotti Tedeschi after concluding a money laundering investigation, judicial sources told Reuters.

-Prosecutors accuse the bank's director general, Paolo Cipriani, and its deputy director, Massimo Tulli, who both resigned this week, of "authorising illegal financial transactions", the sources, who asked not to be identified, told Reuters.
+Prosecutors accuse the bank's director general, Paolo Cipriani, and its deputy director Massimo Tulli, who both resigned this week, of "authorising illegal financial transactions", said the sources, who asked not to be named.

-The Vatican bank declined to comment.
-Reuters was unable to reach the two men accused in the investigation.
+The Vatican bank was not immediately available for comment on Saturday and in the past a spokesman has declined to comment.
+Reuters was unable to reach the two men accused in the probe.

 A judge will now decide whether to proceed to a trial of Cipriani and Tulli.